Diabetes and islet cells: The quest for a permanent cure

 Devising better treatment options for type 1 diabetes patients

-Director of the Division of Diabetes, Endocrinology & Metabolism, Fouad Kandeel, M.D., Ph.D., is an international leader in the research effort to realize islet cell transplantation as a cure for people with type 1 diabetes, completely freeing them of the need for daily insulin injections.
+Director of the Division of Molecular Diabetes Research, Fouad Kandeel, M.D., Ph.D., is an international leader in the research effort to realize islet cell transplantation as a cure for people with type 1 diabetes, completely freeing them of the need for daily insulin injections.

 In addition to perfecting clinical transplantation protocols, he has developed imaging methods that enable physicians to assess the health of islets after transplantation by visualizing them within the body in real-time.
 The ability to closely monitor the activity of transplanted islets will help improve efforts to prolong islet survival and function.